An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Meek has appeared Meek, Meeke, Meeks, Meik, Meech, Meach, Mekie and others.

 This web page shows only a small excerpt of our Meek research.
 Another 135 words(10 lines of text) covering the years 1680, 1797 and are included under the topic Early Meek History in all our PDF Extended History products.

 More information is included under the topic Early Meek Notables in all our PDF Extended History products.

 Some of the Meek family moved to Ireland, but this topic is not covered in this excerpt.
 Another 139 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Faced by this persecution and the generally unstable political climate of those days, many Scots chose to leave their homeland for Ireland, Australia, and North America in search of greater opportunity and freedom.
 The colonies across the Atlantic were the most popular choice, but a passage there was neither cheap nor easily suffered.
 Passengers arrived sick and poor, but those who made it intact often found land and more tolerant societies in which to live.
 These brave settlers formed the backbone of the burgeoning nations of Canada and the United States.
 It is only this century that the ancestors of these families have begun to recover their collective identity through the patriotic highland games and Clan societies that have sprung up throughout North America.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Meek:

-Meek Settlers in the United States in the 17th Century
+Meek Settlers in United States in the 17th Century

-Meek Settlers in the United States in the 18th Century
+Meek Settlers in United States in the 18th Century